tjaekel/Teesny_4_1/README.md

   use QNEthernet and AsyncWebServer: two instances (port 80 and 8080) are working in parallel - DONE
 - a second SPI, a shared SPI (same bus with two PCS/SS signals) - TODO

-## Issues
-- we use TeensyThreads: CMD interpreter (with Pico-C) as thread, TFTP as thread - increase default stack sizes, limit size of local variables, e.g. in AsyncWebServer handler functions
-- it is not very reliable: sometimes HTTP traffic stops, sometimes it crashes with report, sometimes it hangs (e.g. on Pico-C command line)  or the WebBrowsers do not get traffic anymore

 ## Pico-C needs EXTMEM
 ATTENTION: the Pico-C "picoc" uses the external QSPI memory (not flash, both as RAM, 16 MB)<br>
 You have to have 2x QSPI RAM chip soldered, otherwise disable Pico-C and do not start (via "picoc" on UART command line)